 - State Residency NOT required

 Education Requirements Before Sitting For MA CPA Exam

 - Bachelor degree or above

-- 120 semester units from an accredited university or educational institution
+- 120 semester units from an accredited university or educational institution (150 required for license)

 - Accounting Courses: 21 semester units (financial accounting, cost accounting, auditing, taxation)